thoughtspot/thoughtspot.github.io/_admin/setup/work-with-ts-support.md

 By default, call home is enabled on your cluster.
 You can disable call home in by doing the following:

-1. Log in to the ThoughtSpot server as `admin` user.
+1. Log into the ThoughtSpot server as `admin` user.
 2. Use the `tscli` command to disable.

     ```
     $ tscli callhome disable
     ```

-{: id="support-contact"}
 ## Designate a support contact

-A support contact person can answer your questions about data and search at your company.
-If the person can't answer your system and software-related questions, that person should submit the questions to ThoughtSpot Support.
-The designated support contact should have an available email and phone number.
+A support contact person can answer questions for about data and searching at your company.
+If the person can't answer a question that person should submit system and software-related questions to ThoughtSpot Support.
+Your designated support contact should have an available email and phone number.

-To designate the custom support contact, follow these steps:
+To designate the custom support contact:

 1. Log in to the Linux shell using SSH.
 2. Issue the `tscli` command to set the email address: